thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="index_files/figure-html/unnamed-chunk-107-1.png" width="100%" style="display: block; margin: auto;" />

 Cool!
 We can see that the first principal component retains nearly 50% of the variance in the original dataset, while the second dimension contains only about 20%.
+We can derive an important notion about PCA visualization from this: the scales on the two axes need to be the same for distances between points in the x and y directions to be comparable.
+This can be accomplished using `coord_fixed()` as an addition to your ggplots.

 ### exercises {-}